configcat/docs/website/docs/targeting/overview.md

 A fallback value is a value that is served to users who are not matched by any targeting rule.
 Or serves as a fallback value if a [User Object](TODO) is not given.
 More about fallback values [here](TODO).

+### User Object

+A user object is a collection of user attributes that can be used to target users.
+More about user objects [here](TODO).

 ## Examples

+*TODO - come up with new examples and screenshots*

+*TODO - Have a code example in parallel with the screenshots*

 This is the simplest feature flag you can create.
 It is enabled for everyone.
 ![Basic Feature Flag](../../static/assets/targeting/basic.png)